-Swimming has always been a favourite Australian past time for centuries.
-Now, the experience of weightless in water is being utilised for therapeutic purposes to bring joy to people living with disability.
+Swimming has always been a favourite Australian pastime for centuries.
+Now, the experience of being weightless in water is being utilised for therapeutic purposes to bring joy to people living with disability.

 Immersion therapy can help with injuries and mobility issues

 The aim of the therapy is to offer freedom of movement underwater to people with disability